Cynais/My-point2mesh-reimplementation/README.md

 ### Creating a Virtual Environment

-To create a virtual environment, run `python3 -m venv venv`.
-Then, do `source venv/bin/activate` (or equivalent) and `pip3 install -r requirements.txt` to install the project's dependencies.
+This project now targets **Python 3.12** and recent versions of TensorFlow and NumPy.
+Create a virtual environment with `python3 -m venv venv`, activate it with `source venv/bin/activate` (or equivalent) and then run `pip3 install -r requirements.txt` to install the project's dependencies.

 ### Manifold Software Dependency